 - There are multiple spelling errors and bad grammar in the message.

 - The email address or domain name is misspelt or altered

 - Email greeting is not personalized or uses a generic format like "Dear madam or sir".

-Additionally, here are the most common types of scam emails circulating today:
+Most common types of scam emails

 - Sextortion or doxing